 (ca. 1906-1910) Comedy jugglers.

 Described as “scientific and burlesque jugglers” during their 1906 Australasian tour with Bostock and Wombwell’s Novel Circus and Menagerie, Jarvis and Campbell appear to have been associated with the Australasian stage between 1906 and 1908, and again in 1910.
-During that time they also appeared on the circuits operated by Harry Rickards (1907-08) the Fullers (1907), while also touring with Brandon Cremer (on loan from the Fullers), the Biograph and Trans-Atlantic Entertainers (1908) and for the Australian Vaudeville Artists Association (1910).
+During that time they also appeared with Harry Rickards (1907-08) and the Fuller family (1907), while also touring with Brandon Cremer (on loan from the Fullers), the Biograph and Trans-Atlantic Entertainers (1908) and for the Australian Vaudeville Artists Association (1910).
 Where the two performers came from and their movements before and after this period is currently unknown.

 THE JAZZ BAND